12th International Conference on Peace and Nonviolent Action

 Guidelines for Plenary Presenters

-For a presentation at any of the above Plenary Sessions please use the suggested format and email it to icpna@anuvibha.org giving following details:
+For a presentation at any of the above Plenary Sessions please use the suggested format and email it to icpna@anuvibha.org giving the following details:

 • Title of the paper or presentation